What to Expect - Instructors

 Students who are instructed to isolate or quarantine based on the findings of the case investigation may contact you to discuss options for continuing to make progress in your class during this time (see related FAQ about offering remote options to such students).
 Student Health Services will provide these students with a “COVID Awareness Letter” that can be shared with instructors for verification.

-Share the information you have (typically the student’s name and the relevant course section) with the COVID Management Team at firstname.lastname@example.org.
-Advise the student not to participate in any on-campus in-person activities and to complete the daily wellness check immediately.
-A COVID Management Team member will contact the student.
+Advise the student not to participate in any on-campus in-person activities and to complete the COVID Screening Check immediately, and follow the provided instructions.
+A COVID Management Team member may contact the student for additional information.
 If the student has questions in the interim they can contact the COVID Management Team at email@example.com.
 The COVID Management Team will advise on next steps.
-You may inform your students that someone in the class has tested positive, and that the COVID Management Team may contact others in the class as part of the case investigation process.
-However, you are not authorized to share other information about the positive case that could disclose the student’s personal health information.

 If a student has an especially prolonged case of COVID, as determined by Student Health Services, the student may have the option to register with the Student Disability Resource Center (SDRC) and receive formal disability accommodations.
 The SDRC is available to answer your questions and offer guidance in these situations.